JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_2022_Summer_Cover.md

 ## References to _The Urantia Book_

-You may see in-text citations for Urantia Book quotations in this publication that look like this: ([UB 62:5.1](/en/The_Urantia_Book/62#p5_1)).
+You may see in-text citations for Urantia Book quotations in this publication that look like this: (<a id="a49_100"></a>[UB 62:5.1](/en/The_Urantia_Book/62#p5_1)).
 The “62:5.1” portion can be used to look in a Urantia Book at paper 62, section 5, paragraph 1.
 The “707.7” portion can be used to look in a Urantia Book published by Urantia Foundation before 2009 on page 707, paragraph 7.
 These citations may also include an embedded URL link that can take you to the quotation within _The Urantia Book_.

 These citations show the source of the quotation as coming from _The Urantia Book_ Standard Reference Text.
 The entire notation sequence can be represented as (paper:section.paragraph [page.paragraph]).
 For more information see: https://urantiabook.org/what-is-the-standard-reference-text-Urantia-Book and https://urantiabook.org/text-standardization-Urantia-Book